 Autobiography Of Robert De Nero

 Born in New York’s lower Manhattan in 1943, De Niro came from an Italian-Irish background with his part-Italian father, Robert Sr. and part-Irish mother, Virginia - both artists.

-He was largely raised by his mother in a loft apartment in Greenwich Village after his parents had separated.
-The ‘refuge’, as it was dubbed at the time, was often filled with bohemian friends of Virginia’s, including members of the Warhol ‘circle’.
-The area was not the chic and trendy area it is today, with most of the spaces being used as warehouses and studios.
+He was primarily raised by his mother, in a loft apartment in Greenwich Village after his parents had separated.
+The refuge, as it was "dubbed at the time," was often filled with bohemian friends of Virginia’s, including members of the Warhol ‘circle.’
+The area was not the chic and trendy area it is today, with most of the spaces used as warehouses and studios.
 It was, however, the place to be if you were involved in the art scene.

-De Niro spent the 1960s fine-tuning his technique in these performing sessions, getting a few roles in off-Broadway productions and traveling America performing Neil Simon-style comedies in dinner theaters.
-Although the pay was next to nothing, De Niro did not see this work as beneath him and his persistence and ambition would keep him from quitting.
+De Niro spent the 1960s fine-tuning his technique in these performing sessions, getting a few roles in off-Broadway productions and travelling America performing Neil Simon-style comedies in dinner theatres.
+Although the pay was next to nothing, De Niro did not see this work as beneath him, and his persistence and ambition would keep him from quitting.

 De Palma was also responsible for introducing